-WIC Farm Market Nutrition Program
+Farm Market Nutrition Program

 The Farmer's Market Nutrition Program is a USDA funded program managed by the Indiana State Department of Health.
-The FMNP is an assistance program for Women, Infants and Children (WIC) program participants and lowincome seniors.
-FMNP participants are provided with \$5 and \$8 vouchers, which can be used to purchase fresh fruits and vegetables from participating vendors.
-Vendors interested in participating should contact the FMNP provider listed in vendor resources section (Appendix J-Resources).
+The FMNP is an assistance program for Women, Infants and Children (WIC) program participants and low-income seniors.
+This program has recently gone fully electronic.
+FMNP participants are provided means to purchase fresh fruits and vegetables from participating vendors.
+Vendors interested in participating should contact the FMNP provider listed in vendor resources section (Appendix H-Resources).